MyPortugalHoliday.com

 The top 10 sights of Nazaré

-A 16th-century coastal fort now home to a surfing museum and lighthouse, with views over Praia do Norte and its famous waves.
+2. São Miguel Arcanjo Fort.
+A 16th-century coastal fort, now home to a surfing museum and working lighthouse.
+The terraces provide a front-row view over Praia do Norte and its famous waves.

-A baroque church and former pilgrimage site in the Sítio district, housing a venerated statue of the Virgin Mary.
+3. Santuário de Nossa Senhora da Nazaré.
+A baroque church in the Sítio district, built around a venerated statue of the Virgin Mary and, for centuries, one of Portugal's great pilgrimage sites.

 Sunset over the São Miguel Arcanjo Fort